Welcome to Week 9 Start ‘Em, Sit ‘Em.

 Xavier Legette – Led the team in targets (7) for a 4/34/1 receiving result while running fewer routes than Moore and Coker last week.

 Jalen Coker – Led the team in first-read targets (22%) last week by a hair over Legette (19%).
+This is an ideal matchup for Coker if you need a desperation WR3/FLEX — no secondary is giving up more yards per route run to slot receivers than the Saints (2.3 YPRR).

 Mason Tipton – Now the Saints WR2.
 Bub Means (ankle) is set to miss time.

-Kendre Miller – Missed practice on Wednesday (hamstring).
+Kendre Miller – Out (hamstring).

 Cedrick Wilson – Dealing with a hip injury.